Jack2104/thetahacks-discord-bot/README.md

                      (Example: !risk 75 07728 y male 5 3 200)
 !help<category> --  Shows more info on a category.
 (Example: !help risk)

-  There will be updates to come as well!
+Of Course, there will be many updates to come as well!